tianocore/containers/README.md

 container registry.
 Links to the container registry for the various images can be found in [current status](#Current-Status).

+## Quick Start

+If you plan to use these containers for test/dev, you may not need to build them from source.

+You can pick the [latest image](#current-status) for each container type, and download it directly from Github container hub using the instructions provided at the image link, then run the container locally.

 ## Current Status

 | Image Name                                                                                                   | OS SKU                  | Type  | Build Status                                                                                                                                                                                 | Documentation                 |